varnish/Varnish-Book/varnish_book.rst

    The first occurrence of a new term is usually its *definition*, and appears in the same font as the previous occurrence of “definition” in this sentence.
    File names are indicated like this: ``/path/to/yourfile``.
-   Important notes, tips and warnings are also inside boxes, but they use the normal bodytext font type.
+   Important notes, tips and warnings are also inside boxes, but they use the normal body text font type.

    ..
 TODO: To uncomment this when Appendix E is ready